 A few girls I know in their twenties once wanted to talk with me about “being single.”
 They asked me an array of questions like, “Why do I need to be single?
 How can I be content while being single?
 How do I let a guy pursue me?” and so on.
 This article could go into a million different directions.
 The topic of “singledom” is always a hot one, especially in Christian circles.
 I’d like to hone in on one particular facet of the single Christian life: Christian Dating.

 To those who are married, “dating” sounds almost like a four letter word.
 My skin kinda crawls and I think, “Man, I’m so glad that’s over.”
 Terrible, right?
 I mean, I don’t know many Christians who actually enjoy dating.
 They are so focused on “finding the right one” and “hearing from God” and looking out for “lightning in the sky” that they suck all the fun out of it.
+Good thing, there are premium snapchat accounts which people can utilize to elevate their dating lives.

 Dating, especially Christian dating, should be fun.
 Why is it that so many single Christians turn dating into some kind of checklist and interviewing process?
 Ladies are the worst with the checklist.
 Here’s a tip girls: if you have a checklist, look it over, count up all those necessary character traits, then crumple it up and chuck it in the trash bin—‘cause that’s where it belongs.